A Heart Failure Patient Actually Coughed Up This Blood Clot Shaped Like a Lung Passage

 An Impella ventricular assist device was placed for management of acute heart failure, and a continuous heparin infusion was initiated for systemic anticoagulation.
 During the next week, the patient had episodes of small-volume hemoptysis, increasing respiratory distress, and increasing use of supplemental oxygen (up to 20 liters delivered through a high-flow nasal cannula).
 During an extreme bout of coughing, the patient spontaneously expectorated an intact cast of the right bronchial tree.

-The patient was later extubated and “had no further episodes of hemoptysis,” the doctors wrote, but a week later he unfortuntely “died from complications of heart failure (volume overload and poor cardiac output) despite placement of the ventricular assist device.”
+The “patient’s trachea was subsequently intubated” and following later extubation “had no further episodes of hemoptysis,” the doctors wrote, but a week later he unfortuntely “died from complications of heart failure (volume overload and poor cardiac output) despite placement of the ventricular assist device.”

 Per the Atlantic, Wieselthaler said that the use of the pump requires anticoagulants to “make the blood thinner and prevent clots from forming,” though that comes with the risk of uncontrolled internal bleeding.
 In this case, Wieselthaler told the magazine, blood leaving the heart to stock up on fresh oxygen in the circulatory system appears to have pooled in the right bronchial tree, clotted, and was then ejected by the patient in a jumbled form:

-Note: Update: 12/7/2018, 6:25 p.m.
-ET: Updated with comment, as well as with additional context.